albar965/littlenavmap-manual/src/en/PROFILE.rst

 Online Elevation Data
 ^^^^^^^^^^^^^^^^^^^^^

-Note that the online elevation data does not cover all countries and currently ends at 60 degrees north.
-The data contains several known errors.
+Note that the third party online elevation data does not cover all countries and currently ends at 60 degrees north.
+The data contains several known errors which cannot be fixed.

-The calculation of online elevation points is limited to flight plan segments not longer than 2000 nautical miles to avoid overloading.
+The calculation of online elevation points is limited to flight plan segments not longer than 2,000 NM to avoid overloading.
 Add more waypoints or calculate a flight plan to avoid this limitation.

 .. _flight-plan-elevation-profile-offline: